 Floral Print Pencil Case

 Between pencils, pens, and a ruler, you’ll want to make sure that you have a cute pencil case to store it all in!
-Feel positively flowery with this case sewn by This Loves That.
+This large-capacity case in lush pastel colors is a perfect choice.